dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 ### Add bugs to a bug tracker

 1. Set up a bug tracker.
-You may use the built-in issue tracke of GitHub or GitLab
+You may use the built-in issue tracker of GitHub or GitLab for instance
 2. Add all the bugs you found during the first run of the test plan to the tracker
-3. Send me the bug tracker link by email
+3. Send me the link to the bug tracker link by email
+.
 ## Session 2

 1. Wait for the next release of the web application.